 Being a magical girl and using your powers to fight evil.
 Or piloting a giant mecha and protecting the Earth from an alien onslaught.
 Doesn't it sound like fun?
 Well, it's not really all that fun for the kids in these series.

 Shouldering a very heavy responsibility - the fate of the world - and the emotional trauma that can come from that.
 Being different from the other children, and not necessarily in a good way; and how their newfound powers can affect the people around them.
 These are some of the themes explored in both works.
-Moreover, they also explore the fundementals
+Moreover, they also explore the fundementals of human

 Apart from what everyone said about the way both are deconstructions of their respective genres, what really made me compare Madoka to Evangelion was how the protagonists are being tricked by more powerful forces (NERV and Kyuubey) and when they discover the real purposes of what they're doing their minds can't take it.
 The approach of NERV and Kyuubey is pretty similar.
 Plus, I couldn't help but compare Rei to Homura and Asuka to Kyouko.